Active Tuning: Results and Discussion

 \section{Results and Discussion}

-The quantitative evaluations are based on the root mean square error (RMSE) between the network outputs and the ground truth targets.
-The reported values are averages over ten independently randomly initialized and trained models.
+The quantitative evaluations are based on the root mean square error (RMSE) between the network outputs and the ground truth.
+All reported values are averages over ten independently randomly initialized and trained models.
 In order to elaborate on the applicability of each denoising expert on unseen noise conditions, we evaluated all models using the noise ratios $0.0$, $0.1$, $0.2$, $0.5$, and $1.0$, resulting in 25 baseline scores for each experiment.
-These baselines were compared on all noise ratios against eight Active Tuning setups, which were based on models trained without any noise ($0.0$) or with only a small portion of input noise ($0.05$), respectively.
-The individual parameters of Active Tuning that were used to produce the results are reported in \autoref{table:mso_parameters}, \autoref{table:pendulum_parameters}, and \autoref{table:wave_parameters} of the appendix.
+These baselines were compared on all noise ratios against eight Active Tuning setups, which were based on models trained without any noise ($0.0$) or with only a small portion of input noise ($0.05$).
+The individual parameters of Active Tuning used to produce the results are reported in \autoref{section:appendix:parameters} of the appendix.
 Note that in all experiments, the latent hidden outputs of the LSTM units (not the cell states) were chosen as optimization target for the Active Tuning algorithm.
-Furthermore, these hidden states were initialized normally distributed with standard deviation $0.1$ in all cases.
+Furthermore, these hidden states were initialized normally distributed with standard deviation $0.1$ in all cases, whereas the cell state were initialized with zero.